alialauren1/ME405-Term-Project/README.md

    = 0.003 N*m
    = 3 N*m$

+Doing these calculations led us to select appropriate gears for our system, ensuring that they can withstand the pressure encountered during operation while maintaining an ideal speed.

 ![pic 3](https://github.com/alialauren1/ME405-Term-Project/assets/157066050/dabea663-33ab-48a3-91b7-2d57c6a7cb01)
 Figure 1.
 Internal system of our terms project with labels indicating parts of the system.